mleonard87/brewballot/README.md

       "VOTE_SMS_NUMBER": ""
     }
 2. `./manage.py migrate` to migrate your database (sqlite by default in this case).
-3. `./manage.py runserver` and point your browser to http://localhost:8000
+3. `./manage.py runserver` and point your browser to http://localhost:8000 to view the dashboard.

 Heroku
 ------